Standard Staple Sizes and Guidelines (with 2 Diagrams)

 Wire Gauge Sizes

-Heavy gauge staples are used in construction, for example, as roof staples to hold shingles in place.
-These will have a gauge of between 15 and 16, making them the thickest and strongest type of staple.
+For construction projects like securing roof shingles, heavy gauge staples are used.
+These staples have a gauge between 15 and 16, making them the thickest and strongest type of staple available.

 Staple Sizes